Home | Human Flourishing | Flourishing Relationships | Painfully Close a Door

 Shutting doors is not simple.
 Downright frightening.
 New doors of opportunity are often obscured; only to appear once we willingly move away from the past, and fumble around in the dark.
 And then Bam!
 It hits us, there it is, the golden opportunity.

 Great achievements bless those who persist; not those who quickly tire.
 Usually, improving current situations is better than trying something new; but not always.
-We must occasionally painfully close a door, struggle in the dark, and then victoriously discover new light we never knew existed.
+We must painfully close many doors throughout our lives, struggle in the dark, and then victoriously discover a new light we never knew existed.